 Fusarium toxin production in food largely depends on environmental conditions, such as temperature and humidity.
 This means fusarium toxin contamination can not be avoided completely.
 Therefore, exposure to these toxins are a permanent health risk for both humans and farm animals.

 Zearalenone has a more complex metabolism than does DON.
 It has a variety of degradation and conjugation products.
 In a study of one person ingesting ZEN about 10% of it was excreted in urine 3-10 hours after eating.
-I am in the process of writing up a full page article on this mycotoxin.

 You Are The Healer exists due to the generosity of my readers.